Friday, 26 December 2025

 Banjul, Gambia 2

 In avoiding heavily touristed areas and touristy things, I have often gone out of my way to seek out quiet, less travelled spots in every travel destination I have newly arrived at.
 The belief is that hanging out with the locals is a good way of getting a more authentic and unvarnished experience of whichever location I'm visiting.
-This approach has worked out positively, and not only in the experiences I had had that I might not otherwise have had if I was cocooned in some tourist resort or hotel, or if I moved around the place as part of a tourist excursion group.
+This approach has worked out positively, and not only in the experiences which I might not otherwise have had if I was cocooned in some tourist enclave, resort or hotel, or if I moved around the place as part of a tourist excursion group.
 And this especially in my travels across the African continent where meeting local people, eating local foods, using public transport and so on, and making new friends, is more to my preference.

 The Gambia is a major destination for tourism, with tourists mainly from Europe.
 So beach tourism is a big thing here, as are the organised curated boat trips up and down the Gambia River.
 There are also river lodges along the river targeting those foreign tourists.
-And while I understand the economic reasons behind these activities, and have nothing against any of them, for me personally, it has not come naturally to me to think of myself as a foreign tourist.
-I have always wanted to experience places I visit in the same way as the locals would experience it.
-On this trip I stayed in a Gambian home that is located in a fairly densely populated residential district of the capital, ate Gambian meals, drank Gambian 'green tea', enjoyed Gambian jokes, and learned a lot about the different Gambian peoples.
+And while I understand the economic reasons behind these activities, and have nothing against any of them, for me personally, it has not come naturally to think of myself as a foreign tourist.
+I have always wanted to experience the places I visit in the same way as the locals would experience it.
+On this trip I stayed in a Gambian home located in a fairly densely populated residential district of the capital, ate Gambian meals, drank Gambian 'green tea', enjoyed Gambian jokes, and learned a lot about the different Gambian peoples.

 Brufut Beach